stkent/amplify/README.md

 # Case Studies

 Early versions of _amplify_ are integrated in apps with state-wide and nation-wide audiences, with over 200,000 installs combined.
-After integrating _amplify_, our data indicates that the number of Play Store reviews received increases by a factor of 5x-10x, and the number of feedback emails received doubles.
+After integrating _amplify_, our data indicates that the number of Play Store reviews received increases by a factor of **5x-10x**, and the number of feedback emails received **doubles**.
 We present screenshots showing example implementations below:

 | Styled default layout | Custom layout         |
 |-----------------------|-----------------------|